ohlogic/auto_python_rapydscript/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-01-31
+With a second implementation, having discovered that raw literal strings are the solution to dealing with the tedious python escaping of characters when outputing messages to the browser console window (instead of .encode('ascii')) I create a second pre processor step by the name of simple_preprocessor_auto_print_literal.py to convert these print_wwwlog() statements to the browser's console log to raw strings automatically.
+Also this is prelude to a ascii representation form of unicode within innovative unicode type python quick tags, in the works, stay tuned.
+This is a sample of the new feature I'm creating: print r'hello<br>  <!-- <unicode>\xe5</unicode>lpha   <unicode>\xdf</unicode>ravo, <unicode>\u1e09</unicode>harlie  -->   <br> world \a'
+And instead of the html comments, the idea is to use html div tags and show the unicode only when JavaScript has easily, correctly converted the "ascii unicode text" of the unicode character.
+For perhaps many to actually enjoy unicode instead of tediously reading of for example many lines of source code to examine what escape characters need to be done.

 2015-01-30
 Added a very innovative feature of hexadecimal open and close tags of <hex> and </hex> to reliably transport content of hexadecimal type converted from a string to the web browser, from there it is converted back to a string.